-115.51(c) SOPD1-8.13, Offender Sexual Abuse and Harassment, page 14, states, "All allegations including anonymous, third party, verbal, or allegations made in writing shall be accepted and moved forward in accordance with the offender sexual abuse coordinated response outlined in this procedure."
+115.51(c) D1-8.13, Offender Sexual Abuse and Harassment, states, "All allegations including anonymous, third party, verbal, or allegations made in writing shall be accepted and moved forward in accordance with the offender sexual abuse coordinated response outlined in this procedure."

-Auditor reviewed three PREA Notifications made by an anonymous report, a third party report and a staff member.
-CCC initiated their coordinate response promptly according to their policy and PREA national standards.
+Auditor reviewed a PREA Notification made by an anonymous report and one made through a third party report.
+PCC initiated their coordinate response promptly according to their policy and PREA national standards.

-115.51(d) Policy D1-8.9 Crime Tips and PREA Hotlines, page 5, Section III (C) states, "For staff, the department has established a separate crime tips hotline to anonymously report criminal activity, offender sexual abuse, or offender sexual harassment and is received in the office of inspector general.
+115.51(d) Policy D1-8.9 Crime Tips and PREA Hotlines, Section III (C) states, "For staff, the department has established a separate crime tips hotline to anonymously report criminal activity, offender sexual abuse, or offender sexual harassment and is received in the office of inspector general.
 These calls may be answered by a staff member in the office of inspector general or in cases of afterhours calls, the caller may leave a message and a return phone number should they wish to be contacted.
 Information regarding hotline use for staff will be posted conspicuously in areas routinely accessible to all staff members."